brandonln53/Weather-Dashboard/README.md

 # Weather-Dashboard
-## Homework 6 Unviversity of Denver Full-Stack Web Development Bootcamp
+## Homework 6: University of Denver Full-Stack Web Development Bootcamp

 This homework asks us to: